1902 anthracite coal strike: Aftermath of the strike

 John Mitchell wrote that eight men died during the five months, "three or four" of them strikers or sympathizers.
 During the extensive arbitration testimony, after company owners made claims that the strikers had killed 21 men, Mitchell disagreed strongly and offered to resign his position if they could name the men and show proof.

 The first casualty occurred July 1.
 An immigrant striker named Anthony Giuseppe was found fatally shot near a Lehigh Valley Coal Company colliery in Old Forge.
 It was thought the Coal and Iron Police guarding the site shot blindly through a fence.
 Street fighting in Shenandoah, Pennsylvania on July 30 between a mob of 5,000 striking miners versus police resulted in the beating death of Joseph Beddall, a merchant and the brother of the deputy sheriff.

 Contemporary reporting describes three other deaths and widespread shooting injuries among strikers and Shenandoah police.
 On October 9, a striker named William Durham was shot and killed in Brownsville, Pennsylvania, near Shenandoah.
 He'd been loitering near the half-dynamited house of a non-union worker and disobeyed an order to halt.
 The legality of that killing under martial law became a case, Commonwealth v.
 Shortall, that was taken to the Supreme Court of Pennsylvania.

 The behavior and private role of the Coal and Iron Police during the strike led to the formation of the Pennsylvania State Police, on May 2, 1905, as Senate Bill 278 was signed into law by Governor Samuel W. Pennypacker.
 The two forces operated in parallel until 1931.

 Organized labor celebrated the outcome as a victory for the UMWA and American Federation of Labor unions generally.
 Membership in other unions soared, as moderates argued they could produce concrete benefits for workers much sooner than radical Socialists who planned to overthrow capitalism in the future.
 Mitchell proved his leadership skills and mastery of the problems of ethnic, skill, and regional divisions that had long plagued the union in the anthracite region.

 By contrast, the strikes of the radical Western Federation of Miners in the West often turned into full-scale warfare between strikers and both employers and the civil and military authorities.
 This strike was successfully mediated through the intervention of the federal government, which strove to provide a "Square Deal"—which Roosevelt took as the motto for his administration—to both sides.
 The settlement was an important step in the Progressive Era reforms of the decade that followed.
 There were no more major coal strikes until the 1920s.

+In popular culture

+The strike is mentioned in the Star Trek: Deep Space Nine episode "Bar Association", where the character Miles O'Brien states that his ancestor was a union leader killed in the strike.